eduardofabbris/external_watchdog/README.md

 # External Watchdog

-This repository is part of my Graduation Project in Electrical Engineering, entitled ["Radiation Fault Detection System for SEE in a Mixed-signal Programmable SOC"](https://github.com/eduardofabbris/psoc_monitor/blob/main/doc/graduation_thesis.pdf).
+This repository is part of my Graduation Project in Electrical Engineering, titled ["Radiation Fault Detection System for SEE in a Mixed-signal Programmable SOC"](https://github.com/eduardofabbris/psoc_monitor/blob/main/doc/graduation_thesis.pdf).

 The hardware chosen for this part of the system was a PSoC 6 version mounted in a Cypress development kit (CY8CPROTO-062-4343W).